AminNasiri63/BroilerWeightEstimation/README.md

 ## Usage

-1. Configure camera parameters in `cameras_config.json`
+1. Configure camera parameters in `cameras_config.json`.
-2. Place input video files in the project directory
+2. Place input video files in the project directory.
-3. (Optional) Adjust the Top-K candidate selection via the `top_k` parameter in the object filtering stage
+3. (Optional) Adjust the Top-K candidate selection via the `top_k` parameter in the object filtering stage.
-4. Update the video path in `main_execution.py` if needed
+4. Update the video path in `main_execution.py` if needed.
 5. Run the main script:

 ```bash